unl-ml-art/generative-text-ReactiveResonance/README.md

 ## Technical Notes (WIP)

-Collect an equal amount of speech data from unique sources, combine into one file, allow 600 steps of GPT2 fine tuning digestion, enter a prefix for your desired speech topic.
+Collect an equal amount of speech data from unique sources, combine into one file, allow 600 steps of GPT2 fine tuning digestion, enter a prefix for your desired speech topic, preform speech if appropriate.

 ## Reference (WIP)